-What’s the difference between Champagne, sparkling wine, bubbly, and more in this primer on sparkling wine, and some of the best Champagnes and bubblies we tasted in 2020.
+What’s the difference between Champagne, sparkling wine, bubbly, and more in this primer on sparkling wine, and some of the best Champagnes and bubblies we get to taste.

 Scroll down to find some excellent sparkling wines in all price levels for your holiday celebrations and New Year’s toasting!